rotemg38/web-chat-client/README.md

 ### Installing & Executing program
 At first, make sure that npm is installed on your computer. (you can download via Node.js installer)

-Download the project and via your prefered IDE run the application- if you want to work without a server side, download the project from "Main" branch.
+Download the project and via your prefered IDE run the application.
-Else, download the project from "MainWithServer" branch

 We recommend on VSCode as an excellent IDE therefore we will explain how to run our project on this IDE.

-In order to run the project with a server, you'll need to get the server program from "https://github.com/rotemg38/AdvancedProgrammingWebServerSide" and follow the instruction there.

-After you run the server side, come back to VSCode and open VSCode Terminal (the code of the relavnt branch).
+After opening the project in VSCode, open VSCode Terminal.

 Make sure you are in the "newicq" folder, if not run the command:
 ```